 Professor Michael Segal

+Dean, Faculty of Humanities

 The Hebrew University of Jerusalem

-To Professor Segal and members of the board:
+To Professor Segal and members of the committee:

 I am honored to submit my candidacy for a position as faculty member in the Bible Department.
-I am currently completing my doctoral work at the Hebrew University and my dissertation should be submitted in December of 2019.
+I am currently completing my Ph.D. dissertation at the Hebrew University and it should be submitted in December of 2019.
 This coming year I will be a postdoctoral fellow in the departments of Bible and Comparative Religion at the Hebrew University, and I will teach a course in the Bible Department.
 In addition, I am a regular lecturer in the Bible Department at the David Yellin College of Education, a lecturer at the Kerem Institute for Humanistic Jewish Education, and a research fellow at the David Hartman Center for Intellectual Excellence at the Shalom Hartman Institute.
 My fields of research and instruction are the Pentateuch, biblical semantics, and ancient Israelite religion.

 I received a BA, graduating with honors, from the Bible Department and the Revivim Honors Teacher-Training Program in Jewish Studies at the Hebrew University; I likewise received my MA with honors from the Hebrew University in the Department of Jewish Thought.
 This training provided me with proficiency in the philological-historical approach, especially in the study of the Pentateuch, a field that has always been at the heart of the Bible Department’s scholarship and for which it carries a well-earned reputation.
 Through my studies in Jewish Thought I gained the ability to engage in broad conceptual questions while maintaining exacting standards of textual and historical analysis.

 My doctoral dissertation, entitled “Divine Anger and its Appeasement in the Pentateuch and its Sources,” challenged the validity of the commonly accepted term “divine anger,” showing that this is a later interpretive category conflating diverse phenomena in biblical literature.
-The first part of my dissertation offers new interpretations of a series of biblical expressions hitherto understood as signifying the emotion of anger, despite the fact that some of them refer not to inner states but external action, and others have no relation to anger at all.
+The first part of my dissertation offers new interpretations of a series of biblical expressions hitherto understood as signifying the emotion of anger, shows//showing? that some of them refer not to inner states but external action, and others have no relation to anger at all.
 The second part is an analysis of Pentateuchal texts that reveals the contradictory conceptions within the Pentateuch itself regarding outbreaks of divine power, their causes, and forms of prevention.